 - Pressure is then applied to gauze or cotton.
 Secure with a band-aid.

-Most of the tests are employing a monocional antibody, it is precise to the β-subunitof hCG.
-This process is to make sure that the test will not yield false positive by confusing the Human Corionic Gonadotrophin or hCG with FSH and LH.
+Most of the tests are employing a monocional antibody, which is precise to the β-subunit of hCG.
+This process is to make sure that the test will not yield false positives by confusing the Human Corionic Gonadotrophin or hCG with FSH and LH.

 1. Urine Tests

 These tests are on chromatographic immunoassay format or another test format.
 Detection range from (20 to 100) twenty to one-hundred mIU/ml.
 At the early stage of pregnancy, more accuracy can be attained by using the morning’s first urine because the hCG level is at its highest.